Ensemble-Based Event Camera Place Recognition Under Varying Illumination: Related Works

 \subsection{Event-Based VPR}

 Event cameras output a continuous stream of sparse, asynchronous events rather than conventional image frames.
+Compared to conventional frame-based cameras, they provide microsecond-level temporal resolution, very low latency, high dynamic range, and low power consumption, which makes them well-suited to mobile sensing under fast motion and challenging illumination conditions such as night driving or headlight glare.
+These sensing properties are directly beneficial for visual place recognition, where robustness to motion blur, abrupt lighting changes, and low-light scenes is essential for reliable matching along long vehicle traverses~\cite{wang_event_2025, chakravarthi_recent_2025}.

 To leverage standard vision pipelines, particularly those based on deep learning, these events are typically aggregated into frame-like representations or voxel tensors.
 An early study on event-based visual SLAM~\cite{milford_towards_2015} demonstrated the feasibility of place recognition over a 2.7km route using SeqSLAM~\cite{milford_seqslam_2012} applied to polarity-removed event count reconstructions.
 Fischer et al.\cite{fischer_event-based_2020} later introduced an ensemble-based approach that fused multiple temporal windows, reconstructing event frames with E2VID\cite{rebecq_high_2019} and extracting features using NetVLAD.
 In follow-up work~\cite{fischer_how_2022}, they proposed a lightweight method using a sparse subset of varying pixels as descriptors and sum of absolute differences (SAD) for matching, achieving competitive performance with minimal compute cost.

 Subsequent works have adopted learning-based paradigms.
 Lee et al.\cite{lee_eventvlad_2021} introduced a semi-supervised network that reconstructs denoised edge images using GRUs and convolutional modules.
 Ev-ReconNet\cite{lee_ev-reconnet_2023} is a CNN-based autoencoder for edge reconstruction, which was later converted into a spiking neural network (SNN) for neuromorphic deployment.
 Both methods use NetVLAD for retrieval.
 Kong et al.\cite{kong_event-vpr_2022} proposed a weakly supervised, end-to-end VPR framework that converts event bins into event spike tensor (EST) voxel grids\cite{gehrig_end--end_2019}, extracts features with a ResNet-34 backbone, and applies a VLAD layer with triplet ranking loss.
 While their dataset suite included night traverses, they only reported explicit day–night evaluation on the synthetic Oxford RobotCar and Carla simulator dataset.